particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 Previously, the device setup SDK mixed in Particle account creation, device claiming, and access token management with Wi-Fi credential setting.
 This significantly increased the complexity of the setup process.

 Likewise, the [web-based Particle device setup](https://setup.particle.io/) and the old Particle mobile apps have features for upgrading Device OS.
-Instead, we recommend that you set up the devices ahead of time with the appropriate Device OS and firmware, which eliminates the need to include that functionality in the mobile app, and also makes the setup process significantly faster for your users.
+Instead, we recommend that you set up the devices ahead of time with the appropriate Device OS and firmware, which eliminates the need to include that functionality in the mobile app, and also makes the setup process significantly faster for your users and reduces the size of your mobile app.

 ### How do I authenticate users?

 The big change is that we no longer recommend making Particle REST API calls directly from your mobile app.
 This required creating Particle customer accounts and storing authentication tokens into your mobile app, which adds significant complexity.

 Instead, we recommend that you handle authenticating your users entirely in your back-end.
 You might choose to implement your own, or use any number of common authentication schemes like authenticate with Facebook, Google, SMS, etc..
 This also means that you no longer need to share any customer-specific information with Particle.
-You handle that entirely on your end.
+You handle that entirely on your end, but it's a common requirement of mobile apps and mobile developers should have no difficulty doing it since it's not Particle-specific.

 This also makes it significantly easier to use a combination of mobile app and web app, depending on what your customers prefer to use.

-Note that these are recommendations; if you wish to use two-legged customer accounts and send Particle API calls directly from your mobile app you can do so, however there is no built-in support.
+Note that these are recommendations; if you wish to use two-legged shadow customer accounts and send Particle API calls directly from your mobile app you can do so, however there is no built-in support.

 ### BLE Provisioning settings